eagereyes/eagereyes.org/subscribe.md

 There are multiple ways to subscribe to get notified when I post new stuff here.

+## Social media

+The easiest way to follow this blog is to [follow me on LinkedIn](https://linkedin.com/in/rkosara/) (where I only post professional news and blog updates) or [do the same on BlueSky](https://bsky.app/profile/eagereyes.org) (where I chat a lot more).

 ## RSS

-If you're reading an RSS reader like Reeder or similar, use [this link](https://eagereyes.org/feed) to subscribe.
+If you're using an RSS reader like Reeder, Feedly, or similar, use [this link](https://eagereyes.org/feed) to subscribe.

 ## Email